-- Does the project involve substantial changes to a roadway, cut-slope, or a bridge on U.S. Forest Service or BLM lands?
-If so, has the proper coordination with the land management agency taken place to ensure the project is consistent with the land management agencies visual objectives? - Are there major design features such as a new bridge that may require coordination of visual impacts?
-Agreement on what color to stain a concrete spillway on federal lands is an example of a mitigation measure for a visual impact that may be included in a project.
+- Does the project involve substantial changes to a roadway, cut slope, or a bridge on U.S. Forest Service or BLM lands?
+If so, has proper coordination with the land management agency taken place to ensure the project is consistent with the land management agency's visual objectives? - Are there major design features such as a new bridge that may require coordination of visual impacts?
+Agreement on what color to stain a concrete spillway on federal lands is an example of a mitigation measure.